-There is little evidence of efficacy of managing disease related malnutrition with food-based strategies alone compared to the use of ONS.14 Yet despite this, against a backdrop of increasing cost pressures on the NHS, a number of CCGs have started to restrict prescribing of ONS, which require an initial outlay but consistently bring savings arising from the prevention of later associated complications.
-Fortified food has been provided instead in some cases, but this approach is over-simplified and often does not account adequately for patients' individual clinical requirements or the clinical assessments made by healthcare professionals.15
+There is little evidence of efficacy of managing disease-related malnutrition with food-based strategies alone compared to the use of ONS.
+14 Yet, despite this, against a backdrop of increasing cost pressures on the NHS, a number of CCGs have started to restrict prescribing of ONS, which requires an initial outlay, but consistently brings savings arising from the prevention of later associated complications.
+Fortified food has been provided instead in some cases, but this approach is over-simplified and often does not account adequately for patients' individual clinical requirements, or the clinical assessments made by healthcare professionals.
+15 mplementing NICE CG32 and QS24 in 85% of patients at medium and high risk of malnutrition would lead to a net saving of £172.2-£229.2 million, which equates to £324,800-£432,300 per 100,000 people.5